About CCHL

 Appointed April 2023

-Bridget is a strategy and transformation professional with commercial experience from airports, airlines and working in investment roles including at Ngāi Tahu and NZTE.
-She is currently director at the Nelson Regional Development Agency,
+Bridget is a strategy and transformation expert with a robust commercial background in airports, airlines, and investment roles, including positions at Ngāi Tahu and NZTE.

 Sam Mac Donald